RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 If you are using the hosted Silo model, you will be provided a public URL to which you can navigate using your browser.
 You will also be provided with the credentials for the Administrator user.

+1. The Administrator can add Organizational Units and AWS Accounts, create Users, assign them to the OUs and assign catalog items to the OUs.
-If you are using the hosted Shared model, you can sign up with your details.
-Use details from :ref:`Sign-Up <Sign-Up process>` to create a new user.
+2. If you are using the hosted Shared model, you can sign up with your details.
+Use details from :ref:`Sign-Up <Sign-Up process>` to create a new tenant.

 .. contents::